 When entering new markets, a company may face conditions that call for an increased focus on risk to avoid harm to people, society, and the environment.

-To increase the chances of success, companies should act responsibly and follow principles of good business practice.
-Good business practice is a collective term used to describe work within business ethics, corporate responsibility, and responsible business conduct.
+To increase the chances of success, companies should act responsibly and follow principles of responsible business conduct.
+Responsible business conduct is a collective term used to describe work within business ethics and corporate responsibility.

-Companies seeking to publish a solution on The Explorer must confirm that they comply with good business practice.
+Companies seeking to publish a solution on The Explorer must confirm that they work in accordance with responsible business conduct.

-“The main reason we require Explorer companies to comply with good business practice is that we want them to succeed.
+“The main reason we require Explorer companies to follow responsible business conduct is that we want them to succeed.
 We know that acting responsibly is a prerequisite for achieving the highest possible return over time and makes companies better equipped to handle risk,” says Head of The Explorer Helene Friis.

 Companies that prioritise a responsible approach have better and more stable financial results than companies that do not.

-Moreover, there is a clear connection between a company’s dedication to good business practice and how easily the company attracts new capital and how attractive it is as a brand and an employer.
+Moreover, there is a clear connection between a company’s dedication to responsible business conduct and how easily the company attracts new capital and how attractive it is as a brand and an employer.

 “We also see that companies working with risk mitigation minimise the chances of involuntarily contributing to corruption, human rights violations, or other negative impacts on local communities or the environment,” says Friis.